varigence/docs/bimlflex/technology-adf/index.md

 The following links contain detailed information on specific topics:

 * [ADF deployment guide](xref:bimlflex-adf-using-powershell).
 BimlFlex produces all Azure Data Factory assets needed.
-* [Deplying ADF components using Powershell](xref:bimlflex-adf-using-powershell).
+* [Deploying ADF components using PowerShell](xref:bimlflex-adf-using-powershell).
 BimlFlex produces all Azure Data Factory assets needed for deployment, and also generates a PowerShell deployment script with values pulled directly from your settings for ease of deployment.
 * [Deploying ADF components using the Azure Portal](xref:using-azure-portal).
-Although the recommended practice is to use the automated deployment process using Powershell, all of the ADF assets are provided for a manual deployment via the [Azure Portal](https://portal.azure.com).
+Although the recommended practice is to use the automated deployment process using PowerShell, all of the ADF assets are provided for a manual deployment via the [Azure Portal](https://portal.azure.com).
 * [ARM templates for BimlFlex](xref:bfx-arm-templates).
 Azure Resource Manager (ARM) templates are the Microsoft preferred way of deploying infrastructure-as-code to Azure, and BimlFlex supports this as a mechanism to facilitate deployment.
 * [Configuring a Landing Area for ELT in ADF](xref:bimlflex-adf-landing-area).
 Using an ELT approach for data integration, BimlFlex uses a Landing Area that is accessible for Stored Procedures to transform data.
-This allows for data to be directly transformed while using the Copy Activity to efficienctly transfer the results.
+This allows for data to be directly transformed while using the Copy Activity to efficiently transfer the results.
 * [BimlFlex Project and Batch structures in ADF](xref:bimlflex-adf-project-batch-structure).
 The configuration of Projects and Batches in BimlFlex metadata governs how the resulting ADF resources are organised.

 ## Concurrent Development